Let’s talk about DENIAL. What Denial? I’m Not In Denial. (see it?)

 1. When you’ve suffered loss or trauma, denial buys you time.
 Dr. David Kessler, who wrote two books on grief with the fabled psychiatrist Dr. Elisabeth Kubler-Ross, says, “Denial and shock help us to cope and make survival possible.
 There is a grace in denial… It is nature’s way of letting in only as much as we can handle.
 It helps us pace our grief.”

-3. Denial keeps you out of depression, and depression feels terrible and cripples your life and your relationships.
+3. Denial keeps you out of depression, and depression feels terrible, cripples your life and your relationships.
 It’s as disabling as any physical illness.
 So, if I am depressed about, say, having a rapidly progressing chronic illness, or catastrophic climate change, it may do me good to forget about it for a while and focus on the things I can change.

 5. Denial is way better than running around doing a lot of stupid things trying to avoid what’s coming.
-Given a terminal diagnosis, would your remaining time be better spent chasing after a series of expensive quack therapies, healing relationships with your family and friends, having fun, or creating an album of memories for you and your descendants?”
+Given a terminal diagnosis, would your remaining time be better spent chasing after a series of expensive quack therapies, or healing relationships with your family and friends, having fun, or creating an album of memories for you and your descendants?”

-Those were his words on that last one, but I do like the idea of considering and remembering that we have options, even during trauma and pain, to put the fear down and live.
+Those were his words, on that last one, but I do like the idea of considering and remembering that we have options, even during trauma and pain, to put the fear down and live.

 Trying to find a way to help someone we love who is in denial may prove to be a challenge, but there are some ways to make it easier for both parties.
 We can